Protecting quantum spin coherence of nanodiamonds in living cells: Application in quantum sensing

-{\it Application in quantum sensing.---} For sensing applications inside living cells, one has to take the constraint of microwave power arising from both origins discussed above into account.
+For sensing applications inside living cells, one has to take the constraint of microwave power arising from both origins discussed above into account.
 We consider a typical scenario of detecting an oscillating magnetic field with a frequency $\omega_s$.
 We remark that the underlying principle is essentially similar to the detection of electron (nuclear) spin, where the characteristic frequency is Larmor frequency of the target spins.
 One potential interesting example is the detection of the emergence or disappearence of radicals and functional molecule groups of nuclear spins.
 Pulsed scheme detects the field by engineering the time interval $\tau_p$ between pulses to match the field frequency, namely $\tau_c = k (\pi/\omega_s)$.
-For ideal instantaneous $\pi$-pulses (requiring infinite microwave power), the estimated measurement sensitivity is $\eta_c=k\pi/(4\gamma\sqrt{T_2})$ \cite{SI}, where $\gamma$ is the electronic gyromagnetic ratio and for simplicity we assume a unit detection efficiency.
+For ideal instantaneous $\pi$-pulses (requiring infinite microwave power), the estimated measurement sensitivity is $\eta_c=k\pi/(4\gamma\sqrt{T_2})$, where $\gamma$ is the electronic gyromagnetic ratio and for simplicity we assume a unit detection efficiency.
 However, the limited achievable pulse peak Rabi frequency $\Omega$ (in comparison with the field frequency $\omega_s$) leads a constraint on the resonant condition $k\ge (\omega_s/\Omega)$ and would decrease the signal contrast.
 This fact restricts pulsed schemes to work only for frequencies below $\sim$ 10 MHz when the pulse repetition rate and microwave power are limited which is quite likely in biological systems.
-The present CCDD scheme can detect the field on resonance when $\Omega_1=\omega_s$ and $\omega_0-\omega_s=\pm \Omega_1$ with the estimated measurement sensitivity $\eta_c=1/(\gamma \sqrt{T_c})$ and $2/(\gamma \sqrt{T_c})$ respectively \cite{Cohen16,SI}.
+The present CCDD scheme can detect the field on resonance when $\Omega_1=\omega_s$ and $\omega_0-\omega_s=\pm \Omega_1$ with the estimated measurement sensitivity $\eta_c=1/(\gamma \sqrt{T_c})$ and $2/(\gamma \sqrt{T_c})$ respectively \cite{Cohen16}.
 We remark that the resonance condition can be satisfied by tuning $\omega_0$ (via the external magnetic field), thus it is flexible to choose $\Omega_1$ and $\Omega_2$ following the principle to optimise the improvement of coherent time.
 Therefore, the advantage of CCDD scheme as compared with the pulsed scheme in quantum sensing is not only the improvement of coherence time, but also its capability to increase sensitivity in the presence of limited average microwave power constraint.
 In Fig.\ref{fig:XY8_CCD_sen}(b), we compare the estimated measurement sensitivity for CCDD and the pulsed scheme under the same average power constraint.
 It can be seen that CCDD shows superior performance for signal frequencies above $10$ MHz.
+Potentially interesting examples include but not limited to the detection of molecules (containing nuclear spins) in high field magnetic resonance spectroscopy and electron (radicals).
 Besides the sensitivity enhancement, we also remark that CCDD scheme may avoid the misidentification of frequency components in classical fields or single molecule spectroscopy \cite{Loretz15,Haase16,Shu2017} due to the relatively long pulse duration (as microwave power is not sufficiently high).
-The present result would thus advance the application of NV based quantum sensing in vivo using nanodiamonds, offering new methodology complementary to continuous wave ESR resonance measurement (limited by the short $T_2^*$) and relaxation spectroscopy (working preferentially for the detection of electron spin) \cite{Hall16}.
+The present scheme (with both the sensitivity and the linewidth limited by the extended $T_2$) would thus advance the application of N-$V$ based quantum sensing in vivo using nanodiamonds, offering new methodology complementary to continuous wave ESR resonance measurement (the sensitivity is limited by the short $T_2^*$) and relaxation spectroscopy (the linewidth is limited by $T_2^*$) \cite{Hall16}.